tee-lab/PyDaddy/README.md

     Results saved in: ternary_n30/1600538555

-The results will be saved in ``current/working/directory/ternary_n30/`` folder *For more information and examples, please refer to the [Wiki](https://github.com/ashwinkk23/pyFish/wiki) page*
+The results will be saved in ``current/working/directory/ternary_n30/`` folder

+   *For more information and examples, please refer to the [Wiki](https://github.com/tee-lab/pyFish/wiki) page*

 # Licence
+Distributed under **GNU General Public License v3.0**.
+See `Licence.txt` for more information.

 # Reference
 * Noise-induced Effects in Collective Dynamics and Inferring Local Interactions from Data